Diego Silva (footballer, born 1987)

-Diego Emiliano Silva Silva (born 17 May 1987 in Montevideo) is a Uruguayan footballer currently playing for Thawi Watthana Samut Sakhon United in Thai League 3.
+Diego Emiliano Silva Silva (born 17 May 1987 in Montevideo) is a Uruguayan professional footballer currently playing for AUU Inter Bangkok in Thai League 3.

 Diego Silva in 2015 score 18 goals in 19 matches of the Lao Premier League.
 In the season from March to June 2016, score 9 goals in the first 10 games of the Lao Premier League.
 Finally finished the season 2016 in Lanexang United with 23 goals in 23 games played.

 Diego in December 2016 sign a contract with Chainat Hornbill of Thailand and join the club for play in Thai League 2 in 2017.
 On 15 October 2017 Chainat Hornbill get the title of Champions of Thai League 2 with Diego scoring 12 goals and playing a full season of 28 games.
 In September 2018, Diego and Ayuttaya United were promoted to the Thai League 3 after winning the playoffs against Nara United.

 January 2019 Diego signs for JSSP of Reunion Island League.
 At his first game Diego and JSSP won the Reunion Cup trophy.
 June 2019 JSSP debuts at the Coupe de France with a victory and 2 goals and 1 assist by Diego.

 On 12 February 2022, Diego reached the mark of 100 goals in his professional career after a Hattrick vs Northern Tak for the thai league 3.